 October 29, 1929– The Crash.
 From Doherty:

 December 2, 1929 – The first Marx Brothers film, The Cocoanuts, premieres.
-Also starring is a young Kay Francis.
+Also starring in it is a young Kay Francis.

 The cost of living in 1930: